abyrd/biofeed/README.md

 Each device has a MAC address and UUID that uniquely identify it.
 For some reason these are not used to connect to the device on MacOS.
 A UUID is used instead.

 BLE GATT defines some technical terms.
 It's important when reading technical documentation like the Polar Measurement Data (PMD) Specification to interpret these terms in their narrow GATT technical sense, not as everyday English words.
 The hierarchy of terms is: Device -> Service -> Characteristic -> Detail.
 Each one of these has a reserved UUID (in the case of standard GATT) or a pseudorandom one assigned by a manufacturer for proprietary extensions.
 I will write these terms with Initial Capitals to indicate that they are being used in their narrow technical sense.
-When reading the PMD specification, note that a list of acronyms is *at the end* of the document, and some important interactions are given only as examples
+When reading the PMD specification, note that a list of acronyms is *at the end* of the document, and some important interactions are given only as examples without text explanation.

 Heart Rate is a standard Characteristic.
 The H10 defines an additional Polar Measurement Data (PMD) Service whose UUID begins with `FB005C80`.
 This contains two Characteristics whose UUIDs are the same as the Service except that the initial 32-bit segments end with `5C81` (the PMD Control Point) and `5C82` (the PMD Data MTU Characteristic).

 If the H10 is paired with some other device (such as your phone or watch), you may get `bleak.exc.BleakError: Device with address X was not found`.
 Or maybe if the contacts are not wet - once I wet them, I saw it three times in 5 seconds.
 But then it failed again - maybe I need to call stop_notify and disconnect to free it up.
 Or maybe it was simply Bluetility interfering with my connection attempt.

-The H10 seems to advertise its presence even when it's not being worn, but seems to refuse connections until it detects skin contact.
+The H10 seems to advertise its presence even when it's not being worn, but also seems to refuse connections until it detects skin contact.

 The ECG data is not present in the standard GATT profile and is specific to Polar.
 It uses a Service and Characteristics described in the Polar Measurement Data (PMD) Specification document, which is available as a PDF in the Polar BLE SDK repository on GitHub.